Gunivers/Bookshelf/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
   Please provide a clear and concise description of what the bug is.
-Includes creenshots if needed.
+Include screenshots if needed.
   Please test using the latest Bookshelf version to make sure your issue has not already been fixed.
 -->